What is Peripheral Neuropathy?

 In a 2010 study, researchers gave a homeopathic topical oil to 60 participants with foot pain resulting from peripheral neuropathy.
 This oil included a blend of geranium, lavender, bergamot, tea tree, and eucalyptus oils.
 Fifty six participants receiving this treatment reported a decrease in pain within 30 minutes.

-Knowed as the ‘King of Oils’, Frankincense has extraordinary benefits.
-Contains antiseptic, antibacterial, and anti-inflammatory properties.
+Known as the ‘King of Oils’, Frankincense has extraordinary benefits.
 It can also improve respiration and helps relieve some muscular spasms.
 Frankincense has amplification properties when mixed with other oils, amplifying the effects and benefits of other oils, and working in a synergy effect.
 When inhaled or diffused, Frankincense promotes feelings of peace, relaxation, satisfaction, and overall spiritual and emotional wellness.

 Geranium helps reduce inflammation, alleviate anxiety, alleviate pain, as an astringent it stimulates contractions in numerous parts of the body.
 Accordingly, Geranium Oil helps make the gums, muscles, intestines, skin, tissues as well as blood vessels to contract.

 Essential oil, which have antidepressant and stimulating qualities.
 Bergamot is known for its ability to promote cheerfulness, feelings of freshness and increased energy by improving the circulation of your blood.
-Bergamot oil is a great way to reduce the symptoms of sprains, muscle aches and headaches.
-Instead of relying on pain killers that have nasty side effects, use this safe and natural oil to reduce pain and tension Research shows that Bergamot oil has analgesic effects and can be used in complementary medicine to minimize tension in the body anti-inflammatory, analgesic and anticonvulsant effects.
+Bergamot oil is a great way to reduce the symptoms of sprains, and muscle aches.
+Bergamot is a safe and natural oil to reduce pain and tension.
+Research shows that Bergamot oil has analgesic effects and can be used in complementary medicine to minimize tension in the body anti-inflammatory, analgesic and anti-convulsant effects.
 Researchers believe that this may be linalool’s ability to block effects on pain receptors and inhibit the release of substance P, a compound that’s involved in the transmission of pain and other nerve impulses.

 Also known as the “Mother of all Oils”, Lavender is a pain relieving, anti-inflammatory, antidepressant, and reducing the effects of stress on the body